 Kristen: Today we have a real treat!
 We have Dr.Christy Kane with us today.
 She is a mental health counselor who practices in Utah.… Read More Read more We love sharing good news!
 Here’s some good news about the new YouTube changes!

 After a $170 million settlement with the Federal Trade Commission (FTC), YouTube is finally making some changes in an effort to comply with the Children’s Online Privacy Protection Act (COPPA).
-What’s new: YouTube content creators will now have to categorize whether or not their content is made for kids.
-They can choose the category for their entire channel or for individual videos.… Read More Read more Chances are that the kid in your life asks about a new video game on a regular basis.
+What’s new: YouTube content creators will now have to categorize whether or not their content is made for kids.… Read More Read more Chances are that the kid in your life asks about a new video game on a regular basis.
 Kids hear about games and apps from their friends or advertisements and come home begging for them.